-- 15. Except as otherwise provided in this term and in term 16 below, right holder shall operate and maintain the Cachuma Project and implement conservation measures including but not limited to those described in Revised Section 3 (Proposed Project) of the Biological Assessment for Cachuma Project Operations and the Lower Santa Ynez River, June 2000, taking into consideration the 2013 Biological Assessment with any amendments and the 2016 Draft Biological Opinion, and right holder shall comply with all of the Reasonable and Prudent Measures 5 and 7 through 13, set forth at page 68, and the Terms and Conditions, set forth at pages 70-78, in the National Marine Fisheries Service's (NMFS) Biological Opinion: U.S. Bureau of Reclamation operation and maintenance of the Cachuma Project on the Lower Santa Ynez River in Santa Barbara County, California, September 2000 (2000 Biological Opinion).
-Right holder shall notify the State Water Board's Executive Director (Executive Director) within 30 days of the issuance of a new Biological Opinion.
+15. Except as otherwise provided in this term and in term 16 below, right holder shall operate and maintain the Cachuma Project and implement conservation measures including but not limited to those described in Revised Section 3 (Proposed Project) of the Biological Assessment for Cachuma Project Operations and the Lower Santa Ynez River, June 2000, and right holder shall comply with all of the Reasonable and Prudent Measures 5 and 7 through 13, set forth at page 68, and the Terms and Conditions, set forth at pages 70-78, in the National Marine Fisheries Service's (NMFS) Biological Opinion: U.S. Bureau of Reclamation operation and maintenance of the Cachuma Project on the Lower Santa Ynez River in Santa Barbara County, California, September 2000 (2000 Biological Opinion).
 To prevent any conflicting requirements upon issuance of any new Biological Opinion, the State Water Board's Executive Director (Executive Director) may modify this term upon request of right holder after receiving the approval of NMFS.
-Any modification to this term shall be made in accordance with section 780 of title 23 of the California Code of Regulations. - a.
+Any modification to this term shall be made in accordance with section 780 of title 23 of the California Code of Regulations.

+a.
 For the protection of fish and other public trust resources in the Santa Ynez River below Bradbury Dam, right holder shall release or bypass water to maintain the following Mainstem Rearing instream flows in the Santa Ynez River, as set forth below, at all times.